FuelLabs/fuel-indexer/docs/src/getting-started/quickstart.md

 Make sure you have the latest version of `fuelup` by running the following command:

+Note: older versions of `fuel-indexer` might not work in this guide

 <!-- markdownlint-disable MD014 -->
 ```console
 $ fuelup self update